 A: The Parallella is a community supported project.
 The best place to start is http://forums.parallella.org

-Q: How do I create an SD card for the Parallella?
+Q: How do I create a Parallella SD from scratch in Linux?

 A: Please see directions at http://parallella.org/create-sdcard

 Q: How do I backup an SD card using Linux?